 - Direction of students in practica/projects and independent studies.
-Candidates must provide descriptions of their responsibilities in each practicum and project. - Development and/or revision of new courses, curriculum, and instructional material and methods.
-Candidates must provide a description of these efforts along with a description of the benefits to the department.

-b.
-Secondary Evidence [not prioritized]

-- Demonstration of activities to improve teaching effectiveness. - Student advisement activities. - Any other documentation to support teaching effectiveness. - Nomination for and receipt of teaching awards. - A track record of accomplishments by former graduates, especially doctoral students.
+Candidates must provide descriptions of their responsibilities in each practicum and project. - b.
+Secondary Evidence [not prioritized] - Demonstration of activities to improve teaching effectiveness. - Student advisement activities. - Any other documentation to support teaching effectiveness. - Nomination for and receipt of teaching awards. - A track record of accomplishments by former graduates, especially doctoral students.